-On this edition of No Holds Barred, host Eddie Goldman once again spoke with Dr. Bennet Omalu.
+On this edition of No Holds Barred, host Eddie Goldman spoke with Rob Koehler, director general of Global Athlete

 The PodOmatic Podcast Player app is available for free, both for Android at Google Play, and for iOS on the App Store.

 The No Holds Barred theme song is called "The Heist", which is also available on iTunes by composer Ian Snow

 The Catch Wrestling Alliance

 , resurrecting and promoting the sport of authentic catch-as-catch-can wrestling.
 The Catch Wrestling Alliance provides tournaments, seminars, and training as well as education about catch wrestling.
 Join the movement and keep real wrestling alive.
 For more information, go to CatchWrestlingAlliance.com